Dojodonkey/PY101/README.md

-Included all excercises from Lauch School.
+Includes all excercises from Lauch School.
-Each file includes the prompt and solution.
+Each file tries to include the prompt and solution.

+Organized by directory/chapter.